Best practices for authoring mobile scene packages for use in ArcGIS Runtime SDK are described below.

 ArcGIS Runtime SDK apps

 Mobile scene packages are supported in custom 3D ArcGIS Runtime SDK apps beginning with the 100.5 release.
-This includes ArcGIS Earth 1.10, ArcGIS Earth Mobile 10 and AppStudio for ArcGIS.
+This includes ArcGIS Earth 1.10, ArcGIS Earth Mobile, and ArcGIS AppStudio 4.0.

 For more details on using mobile scene packages in ArcGIS Runtime SDK, see Open a mobile scene package from ArcGIS Pro.